 Below is a list of tips and additional information to help you make the most out of your experience at the Country Celebration.

-- TIP #2: If you have young children, this is a great event to take them to.
-It’ll show them what a real “country fair” looks like.
+TIP #2: If you have young children, this is a great event to take them to.
+It’s also a nice place to take picnics and explore the park.

-- TIP #4: If members of your group are age 19+ and like wine, don’t forget that Langley is winery country!
-A number of vineyards are in the area, including Vista d’Oro which is just down the road at 346-208th Street.
-Chaberton Estate Winery is also nearby, as are a number of others.
+TIP #3: If members of your group are age 19+ and like wine, don’t forget that Langley is winery country!
 For a list of area wineries to tour, click Lower Mainland Wineries.

 For more information about the venue, click Campbell Valley Regional Park.